 An empty cart icon may have a “zero” or nothing written beside it.
 But it’s crucial to show the number of products after moving them to the cart, both on desktop and mobile.
 You may give a cart prominence by increasing the pictogram size or showing the total sum next to the icon if it fits in with the store specifics.

 When can you display the total sum?
 Some businesses process or deliver orders of more than a certain amount.
-The order summary next to the cart icon helps clients understand whether they’ve reached a threshold for an order.
+The order summary next to the cart icon helps customers understand whether they've reached a threshold for an order.
 But as a rule, there is no need to indicate the total sum.
-Especially if you have a mini shopping cart or a cart on a pop-up and users can hover or click on the icon to get all details.
+Especially if you have a mini shopping cart or a cart on a pop-up, and users can hover or click on the icon to get all the details.

 2.4 Tweaking a CTA on the Product Page